vmstaven/tts/README.md

     // Print a table showing the services' message and priority. tts::printSrvs();
 ```
-Be aware that more functions will show when using this package, **These are for internal use only and should not be applied in usage of this package!**
+Be aware that more functions than shown above will appear when accessing the tts namepsace, **These are for internal use only and should not be applied in usage of this package!**
-## Future improvement
+## Future Improvements
 In future versions of this package the following implementations will be added
 1. Symmetric queue loop for fully reliable service frequenzy pattern.
 2. On the fly calculation of queue element instead of precalculated queue.
 This is for saving memeory.